 Hundreds of thousands of vehicles are found to be defective and labeled as “lemon” every year.
-1% to 2% of all vehicles sold in the USA are treated us such every year.
-Without any legal remedies consumers who own defective vehicles stand to loose millions of dollars and are placed in harms way.
+1% to 2% of all vehicles sold in the USA are treated as such every year.
+Without any legal remedies, consumers who own defective vehicles stand to lose millions of dollars and are placed in harms way.
 From individual lemon law cases to automotive defect class action cases, consumer law firms recover those millions lost by the car owners and place them and their families in safer vehicles.

 2 to 4 Repair Attempts

 The “reasonable number” of attempts usually ranges from 2 to 4 depending on what the problem is.
 If the problem is dangerous and is likely to cause serious injuries to individuals, the lower number of attempted repairs will be enough.
 If the defect is less apparent or less dangerous, 3 or 4 repair attempts may be required before pursuing a lemon law claim.

 30 Days of Attempted Service (cumulative)

 Sometimes vehicles stay at the authorized service station for a prolonged period of time.
 In this case, it is not relevant how many time the vehicle was repaired.
 The mere fact that the vehicle remained at the shop for over 30 days combined is enough to satisfy the “reasonableness” of the repair attempts.

 Within the first 18,000 miles or 18 months

 The Lemon Law is a remedy for problems that are due to either design defects or production defects.
 The longer you drive the vehicle before the first problem becomes obvious, the less likely it is that the problem can be linked to the manufacturer.
 Usually “lemon” problems or malfunctions happen within the 18,000 or 18 months of the ownership of a new vehicle.

 What Should I do Next?